SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 authority prevent asset price inflations caused by ZIRP?
 Firstly, ZIRP does not cause anything, since the natural rate is zero.
 It therefore must be the regulatory policy governing bank lending and collateral that supports rising asset prices.
-Moreover, in the MMT Base case a rise in interest rates will inject currency into the economy whenever government Treasury issue to GDP ratio is above about 50%, which is pretty typical, in this case higher interests rates are more free money but only to people ho already have money.
+Moreover, in the MMT Base Case a rise in interest rates will inject currency into the economy whenever government Treasury issue to GDP ratio is above about 50%, which is pretty typical, in this case higher interests rates are more free money but only to people ho already have money.
 If this likely to push up asset prices?
 Over time youbetcha.